rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 `partial_sum` supports.
 However, names like `partial_sum` or `prefix_sum` would obscure whether this is an inclusive or exclusive scan.
 Also, we already have `std::partial_sum` that operates in order.
 Using the same name as a convenient wrapper on top of out-of-order `*_scan`, we propose in the paper, is misleading.
-We think it's not a very convenient convenience wrapper if users have to look this up every time they use it.
+We think it's not a very convenient convenience wrapper if users have to look these aspects up every time they use it.

 If WG21 did want a convenience wrapper, one option would be to give this common use case a longer but more explicit name, like `inclusive_sum_scan`.